 About Les Roberts

-Les Roberts is the author of 16 mystery novels featuring Cleveland detective Milan Jacovich, as well as 11 other books.
-The past president of both the Private Eye Writers of America and the American Crime Writer's League, he came to mystery writing after a 24-year career in Hollywood.
-He was the first producer and head writer of the Hollywood Squares and wrote for The Andy Griffith Show, The Jackie Gleason Show, and The Man from U.N.C.L.E., among others.
-He has been a professional actor, a singer, a jazz musician, a teacher, and a film critic.
-In 2003 he received the Sherwood Anderson Literary Award.
-A native of Chicago, he now lives in Northeast Ohio.
+Les Roberts is the author of 17 mystery novels featuring Cleveland private investigator Milan Jacovich, as well as 11 other books of fiction.
+The past president of both the Private Eye Writers of America and the American Crime Writer's League, he came to mystery writing after a 24-year career in Hollywood writing and producing television shows.
+He has been a professional actor, a singer, a jazz musician, and a teacher.
+A native of Chicago, he now lives in Northeast Ohio and is a film and literary critic.
 More About Les Roberts

 Question & Answer with Les Roberts